 You can also buy concentrated aloe vera juice and place one or two drops in your child’s fruit juice throughout the day.

-You can perform a colic massage right at home.
+And of course, you can perform a colic massage right at home.
 Have a look at the following video for information on how.

 5. Dietary Changes

 Some studies have found that simply changing the type of bottle the baby is fed with can reduce symptoms of colic.
+And if you use a plastic bottle to feed your baby, try switching to a glass bottle to see if that changes things.
+Glass is better anyway.

 It is also important to not overfeed your baby while breastfeeding.
 Some babies continue to nurse even after they are full due to the comfort it brings them.